-One of the most common uses of speedwell tincture is for alleviating cough.
+One of the most common uses of speedwell tincture is for alleviating coughs, colds and generally aiding in the health of the respiratory tract.
 That’s because it has expectorant properties, which means the herbal drink is capable of removing excess phlegm or mucus in the upper airways.

 The liver is an organ with so many different functions, and one of them is the metabolism of drugs, alcohol and poisonous substances.
 One way to keep the liver in an excellent shape is by taking speedwell tincture.
 In fact, it’s being used for hundreds of years now in keeping the liver in a healthy state.